annapoliswu/chemSims/egdd.md

 # Overview

-*Simulation to familarize students with glassware*
+Simulation to familarize students with glassware

 ## Core Gameplay Mechanics (Brief)

-*Give a very high-level description of any core gameplay mechanics*

-- *Take up water*
+- Take up water
-- *Weigh water on scale*
+- Weigh water on scale
-- *Notes and calculations on mass -> volume*
+- Notes and calculations on mass -> volume

 # Learning Aspects

 ## Learning Domains

-*Chemistry, lab equipment*
+Chemistry, lab equipment

 ## Target Audiences

-*College general chem students*
+College-aged, general chemistry students

 ## Target Contexts

-*Before lab time to get an idea of what the lab will be like.*
+Before lab time, to get an idea of what the lab will be like.

 ## Learning Objectives

-*Remember, Learning Objectives are NOT simply topics.
-They are statements of observable behavior that a learner can do after the learning experience.
-You cannot observe someone "understanding" or "knowing" something.*

-- *Students will be able to recognize and name more glassware.*
+- Students will be able to recognize and name more glassware.
-- *Be able to read glassware measurements correctly (meniscus, units)*
+- Be able to read glassware measurements correctly (meniscus, units)
-- *Can determine which wares should be used for specific scenarios - like if you want to get this amount of liquid, which tool would be better to use*
+- Can determine which wares should be used for specific scenarios - like if you want to get this amount of liquid, which tool would be better to use
-- *_Not sure if should include precision vs accuracy here or if this should just introduce how to use the glassware_*
+- _TODO: Not sure if should include precision vs accuracy here or if this should just introduce how to use the glassware_

 ## Prerequisite Knowledge

-*What do they need to know prior to trying this game?*

-- *Know basic subtraction/addition and units of measurement*
+- Students should be able to do basic subtraction/addition with units of measurement

 ## Assessment Measures

-*Describe how the learning will be assessed, e.g., pre/post multiple-choice test, or SAT, or some other instrument.*

-- *What is the name of this piece of glassware?*
+- What is the name of this piece of glassware?
-- *Given a pipet how would you use it?*
+- Given a pipet how would you use it?

 # Player Interaction Patterns and Modes

 ## Player Interaction Pattern

-*One user can follow the minimal instruction on screen and click/drag where highlighted to interact.*
+One user can follow the minimal instruction on screen and click/drag where highlighted to interact.

 ## Player Modes

-- *Glassware selection*: *Pick a tool to use / learn about.*
+- Glassware selection: Pick a tool to use / learn about.
-- *Measurement*: *Use the tool picked to measure out a target amount?*
+- Measurement: Use the tool picked to measure out a target amount?

 # Gameplay Objectives

-- *To transfer and weigh water and find the volume of the water*
+- To transfer and weigh water and find the volume of the water.

 # Procedures/Actions

-*Idea is to have a selection menu of glassware that one can click to zoom in and operate closer.
+Idea is to have a selection menu of glassware that one can click to zoom in and operate closer.

 Each piece in detail should clearly present the name and maybe a quick blurb about what it's usually used for.

 A glass on a zeroed scale.

-Users can use the glassware to measure out a specific amount told and weigh it. (pour or pipette water) Maybe a notepad on side that auto records the mass and there can be a note about D = M/V to calc the volume.
-MVP would be a beaker vs pipet probably?*
+Users can use the glassware to measure out a specific amount told and weigh it. (pour or pipette water)

+Maybe a notepad on side that auto records the mass and there can be a note about D = M/V to calc the volume.
-# Rules

-*What resources are available to the player that they make use of?
-How does this affect gameplay?*
+TODO: MVP would be a beaker vs pipet probably?

 # Objects/Entities

-*The scale, all the glassware, possibly a notes section.*
+* The scale
+* All the glassware
+* Possibly a notes section.

 ## Core Gameplay Mechanics (Detailed)

-  - *Take up water*
+- Take up water
-    - Details: *Use mouse in some way to pour/get water into glassware.
-Graphically this might be a bit tricky if the glassware not uniform shape.*
+    - Details: Use mouse in some way to pour/get water into glassware.
+Graphically this might be a bit tricky if the glassware not uniform shape.
-  - *Weigh and determine volume*
+- Weigh and determine volume
-    - Details: *Scale gives back a number once you put water in the glass on it*
+    - Details: Scale gives back a number once you put water in the glass on it
-    - How it works: *Scale readings can correspond to lines on the glass readings easily - or could be fixed with some randomness.*
+    - How it works: Scale readings can correspond to lines on the glass readings easily - or could be fixed with some randomness.
-  - *Calc mass -> volume*
+- Calc mass -> volume
-    - Details: *A notes section after the weighing with formulas and a guide to how to calc.*
+    - Details: A notes section after the weighing with formulas and a guide to how to calc.
-    - How it works: *Could autofill once everything is over or a fill in the blank type section*
+    - How it works: Could autofill once everything is over or a fill in the blank type section

 ## Feedback

-*Explicitly describe what visual/audio/etc. indicators there that give players feedback on their progress towards their gameplay objectives (and ideally the learning objectives).*

-- *Water level rising when you use the glassware*
+- Water level rising when you use the glassware.
-- *Warnings and prompts to retry the "taking up water" section if user sets pipettes wrong or poors way past target amount.*
+- Warnings and prompts to retry the "taking up water" section if user sets pipettes wrong or poors way past target amount.
-- *At end, tells user how close to target amount*
+- At end, tells user how close to target amount.

 # Story and Gameplay
 ![Storyboard](glassware_storyboard.jpg)

-## Gameplay (Brief)

-*The Summary version of below*

-## Gameplay (Detailed)

-*Go into as much detail as needs be.
-Spare no detail.
-Combine this with the game mechanics section above*

 # Assets Needed

 ## Graphical

 - Textures:
-  - *Water*
+  - Water
 - Environment Art/Textures:
-  - *All the glassware types (ask)*
+  - All the glassware types (TODO: What specific glassware types will we need?)
-  - *Scale*
+  - Scale
-  - *Table*
+  - Table

 ## Audio

-*Game region/phase/time are ways of designating a particularly important place in the game.*

-- Music List (Ambient sound)
-  - *General calm background music or no bg music*

-*Game Interactions are things that trigger SFX, like character movement, hitting a spiky enemy, collecting a coin.*

 - Sound List (SFX)
-  - *Pouring water sound*
+  - Pouring water sound
-  - *Some clinking sounds ideally*
+  - Some clinking glass sounds ideally